|

 Financial investments in France

-The Livret A is an instant access tax-free interest account, earning 2.25% pa.
-Each member of the family can open one - with up to 15300€.
-In addition, you can open a Livret de Developpement Durable enabling a further 6000€ per person and providing the same interest (tax free) as the livret A. These accounts are ideal for short term cash requirements.
+The Livret A is an instant access tax-free account, earning 3.0% pa (at 1 February 2023).
+Each family member can open one - with up to 22950€.
+In addition, the Livret de Developpement Durable enables a further 12000€ per person - providing the same tax-free interest as the livret A. These accounts are ideal for short-term cash requirements.

 France offers various vehicles for low tax financial investments.
 The most popular are the Assurance Vie and the Plan d’Epargne en Actions (PEA).
 These are financial wrappers allowing most income & gains to roll up without tax until withdrawn.
 Inside the wrapper, you buy & sell your investments - the better wrappers offer a list of several hundred funds to choose from.
 You can take funds out at any time and any tax due on withdrawal is usually reduced if the wrapper has been held a minimum number of years.